modyo/modyo-docs/docs/brand/illustrations.md

 ## Color

-Illustrations are made up of solid colored shapes with shadows and linear details in bector.
+Illustrations are made up of solid colored shapes with shadows and linear details in vector.

-The following colors are used giving priority to dark blue for shadows and leaving deep green for accents and details.White is a color that is always used on faces and hands.
+The following colors are used, giving priority to dark blue for shadows and leaving deep green for accents and details.
+White is a color that is always used on faces and hands.

 <table>
 <tr>